-The Route 60 corridor is a key transportation link through the Region.
 The Shenango River is a key natural link through the Region, and could serve as the backbone of a Region-wide greenway system.
 Preservation of the river corridor is an important step in the creation of a linear system of connected green space, or green infrastructure.
-As has occurred in other communities in western Pennsylvania, particularly the City of Pittsburgh and its revitalized South Side neighborhoods, the River can be used as an impetus for economic development activities.
-Uses such as industrial heritage education, recreation, cultural activities, and restaurants and taverns, and loft-style housing should be explored.
+As has occurred in other communities in western Pennsylvania, the River can be used as an impetus for economic development activities.
+Uses such as environmental education, recreation, and recreationoriented business, cultural activities, small shops, and restaurants and taverns, and loft-style housing should be explored.